scroll-tech/scroll-contract-deploy-demo/README.md

 # Scroll Contract Deployment Demo

 This project demonstrates how to use hardhat or foundry to deploy a contract in Scroll testnet.
-This project contains a simple contract which will lock certain amounts of Ether in the deployed contract for 1 year.
+This project contains a simple contract which will lock certain amounts of Ether in the deployed contract for a specified amount of time.

 ## Deploy with Hardhat
+1. If you haven't already, install [nodejs](https://nodejs.org/en/download/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install).

-1. Run `yarn install` to install dependency.
+2. Run `yarn install` to install dependencies.
-2. Create a `.env` file following the example `.env.example` in the root directory.
+3. Create a `.env` file following the example `.env.example` in the root directory.
 Change `PRIVATE_KEY` to your own account private key in the `.env`.
-3. Run `yarn compile` to compile the contract.
+4. Run `yarn compile` to compile the contract.
-4. Run `yarn deploy:scrollTestnet` to deploy the contract in Scroll testnet.
+5. Run `yarn deploy:scrollTestnet` to deploy the contract on the Scroll Pre-Alpha Testnet.

 ## Deploy with Foundry